Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 - No breaking changes to the ABI or function signatures

 **Implementation Details:**
-- View functions in the main contract use `_delegateView(viewImplementation)` to delegate calls
+- View functions in the main contract use `_delegateView(viewImplementation)` to delegate calls.
-- The `viewImplementation` address is set during construction and stored as an immutable variable
+- The `viewImplementation` address is set during construction and stored as an immutable variable.
-- The `_delegateView()` function uses assembly to safely cast the non-view `_delegate()` function to a view context
+- The `_delegateView()` function conveniently indicates which calls are intended to be delegated as view functions, but it does not enforce this at the EVM level; rather, it signals intended usage and expected behavior to the user or integrator.
-- Storage layout alignment ensures both contracts access the same state variables correctly
+- Both contracts are aligned in storage layout, so all state variables are accessible as intended.

-This pattern is particularly valuable for complex contracts that need extensive view functionality while maintaining the ability to perform state mutations, ensuring both functionality and deployability on the EVM.
+This pattern is especially useful for complex contracts that require a comprehensive set of view functions while maintaining the ability to perform state mutations.
+It helps keep contracts deployable within EVM bytecode limits, while making clear which functions are for data retrieval.

 ## Parameterization